UW-Madison to remove 70-ton boulder some view as reminder of campus' racist past

 Chamberlin Rock, located on top of Observatory Hill, is named in honor of Thomas Crowder Chamberlin, a geologist and former university president.
 But for some students of color on campus, the rock represents a painful history of discrimination.

-The boulder was referred to as a “n-----head” — a commonly used expression in the 1920s to describe any large dark rock — at least once in a 1925 Wisconsin State Journal headline.
+The boulder was referred to as a “n——-head” — a commonly used expression in the 1920s to describe any large dark rock — at least once in a 1925 Wisconsin State Journal story.
 University historians have not found any other time that the term was used but said the Ku Klux Klan was active on campus at that time.

 The university announced Thursday that the rock will be removed at 6:30 a.m.
 Friday.
 The rock will be placed on university-owned land southeast of Madison near Lake Kegonsa.